 That’s the test, Fanie.
 People seem to think love is something they can build a future on.
 They expect love to rescue them when times are tough.
 But look at me, Fanie.
 It hasn’t rained for so long now, and still I’m fine.
 I can remember my love – and that’s why I survive.
 Love – even if it is short-lived like ours – can sustain you through the drought.
 That’s why love must have roots, you see?
 To dig into that moment you made a choice.
 Remembering.
 That’s where the nourishment comes from.
 Then you have to store it, otherwise it’ll evaporate.
 It’s the only way to grow…and survive.

 “So you mean a little love in the past, may be enough? “

 We’re not all willows, Fanie, I’m still here..

 Vetfaan never talks about his excursions into the desert, partly because people may think he’s strange.
 Even mad.
 Talking to a half-mens isn’t exactly normal, according to conventional thinking.
-But Vetfaan always comes back without the anxious look he took with when he left town.
+But Vetfaan always comes back without the anxious look he had when he left town.
 Gertruida says it’s because he needs the solitude out there in the empty space beyond the horison.

 She’s only half-right, of course.

 He needs the company.
 There are lions out there.
 And jackals.
 We all do, when you come to think of it.
 There’s a pachypodium growing in each of us, if we care to admit it.
 So Vetfaan camps there – in the middle of nowhere – to find answers.

 And Madelein, the half-mens who refuses to be a willow.

 The two women manage to extract themselves from the throng at the bar.
 It’s been a long day of celebrations and both of them need a bit of peace and quiet on the veranda outside Boggel’s Place.